Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 How to freeze fresh herbs – how to freeze coriander

-For coriander I wash it, roughly chop it and then put it in to my Nutribullet.
-I use just enough water to make it in to a fine paste.
-Then I freeze this in food grade ice cube trays.
-When I am making a slow cooker curry or other tasty dish I can just pop one or two cubes in.
+When I am making a slow cooker chicken curry or other tasty dish I can just pop one or two cubes in.
 This gives a great flavour to curries, and other dishes, and is really convenient too.
-I usually pop the cubes out once frozen, so I can use the food grade ice cube trays to freeze something else.
+I usually pop the cubes out once frozen, so I can use the ice cube trays to freeze something else.

 There are lots of other herbs, of course, and most of them can be frozen in the same ways.
 While the flavour may be changed slightly, and the herbs may not be quite as strong, this is great for stocking up for Winter time.
 Also, if you see a yellow sticker bargain, as is often the case with herbs, you don’t have to let anything go to waste.